A family Christmas? Festive COVID rules to be made public ‘next week’

 Written by on 19 November 2020

-Rules on whether coronavirus restrictions will be eased so families can meet at Christmas will be revealed next week, Downing Street has said.
+Rules on whether coronavirus restrictions will be eased so families can meet at Christmas will be revealed next week, the government has said.

 England’s second national lockdown is due to end on 2 December, with the government having promised another tiered system of rules – depending on local infection rates – to replace it.

 The UK government and the devolved administrations in Scotland, Wales and Northern Ireland are also in talks over what COVID-19 measures should be in place over Christmas.

 COVID-19: Xmas plans to be announced in days

 Recent reports have suggested there could be a special easing of restrictions over the festive period in order to allow families to get together.

 Asked by Sky News’ Kay Burley how many family members would be allowed to gather around a Christmas dinner table, Defence Secretary Ben Wallace said: “I have a family, I would like to know that, and I think that’s why over the next few days the government will set out those details.”

 However, the minister also suggested Britons may have to wait until the end of the current lockdown to find out more details about Christmas.

 Mr Wallace said that – due to the lag time between lockdown measures being introduced and a slowing of COVID-19 infections – ministers would know more about the impact of England’s new shutdown “as we get closer towards 2 December”.